bowen0701/gpml/README.md

 # Machine Learning

-This repo is to collect my notes and implementations for machine learning.
+Machine learning notebooks and implementations in Python.

 ## Scripts